-Enforces State of Oregon

-Motor Vehicle Noise Regulation's
+Ordinance: Enforces State of Oregon Motor Vehicle Noise Regulation's Stationary Test.

-Stationary Test.

 Measurement Procedure: Officers work in pairs.
 One officer subjectively locates a violator and directs him to a parking lot.
 One officer takes sound measurement while other officer brings vehicle up to required engine RPM.
-If a violation, first officer issues citation while second officer locates another potential violator.
+If vehicle is in violation, first officer issues citation while second officer locates another potential violator.